 As the mom of two growing boys, I have to purchase kid clothes very frequently.

-Although I wouldn’t buy certain items used (underwear and shoes are a no for me), I am happy to buy most things second-hand whenever possible.
-It’s good for my pocketbook, reduces waste and there is something endearing about dressing my boys in well-loved clothes that come with a history.
+Like many other moms, I am happy to buy most things second-hand whenever possible.
+It’s good for my pocketbook, reduces waste, and there is something endearing about dressing my boys in well-loved clothes that come with a history.
 While eBay has generally worked well for my shopping needs, you still have to wade through a lot of junk to find someone who sells quality used kids’ gear.

 When I first went to the Kidizen website, I was a little confused about exactly what Kidizen was and whether it would suit my needs.
-On the website in particular (they have an app, too), there is a strong emphasis on sellers, rather than buyers, and I wondered if I would need to become a seller to purchase clothing.
+On the website in particular (they have an iOS and Android app, too), there is a strong emphasis on sellers, rather than buyers, and I wondered if I would need to sell clothes to purchase them.

-My sons were in need of dress shirts (well, at least dressier than their worn t-shirts), so I went shopping.
+My two kids were in need of dress shirts (well, at least dressier than their worn t-shirts), so I went shopping.
 The interface on the app was much easier to navigate than the website.

-As for the search mode, it was superior to Ebay.
+As for the search mode, it was far superior to eBay.
 When I typed in my boys’ genders and ages, I saw options for clothing that matched up.
-I used the most basic elements of the search engine (age, gender, clothing category), but I could have customized my search even more, filtering for specific brands and conditions (new with tag, new without tag, etc.).
+I used the most basic elements of the search engine (age, gender, clothing or shoe category), but I could have customized my search even more, filtering for specific brands and conditions (new with tag, new without tag, etc.).

 My searches generated plenty of options, and I enjoyed navigating through them.
-Anytime I saw an item I was interested in, I not only read the description, but clicked over the the page of the seller.
-It felt like a hybrid of Ebay and Facebook to me, and I enjoyed it (I’m a Facebook addict).
+Anytime I saw an item I was interested in, I not only read the description, but also clicked over the page of the seller.
+It felt like a hybrid of eBay and Facebook to me, and I enjoyed it (I’m a Facebook addict).